PatchworkOS 321f6ec

 Testing

-Testing uses a GitHub action that compiles the project and runs it for some amount of time using QEMU both with the DEBUG=1 and TESTING=1 flags enabled.
-This will run some additional tests in the kernel (for example it will clone ACPICA and run all its runtime tests), and if it has not crashed by the end of the allotted time, it is considered a success.
+Testing uses a GitHub action that compiles the project and runs it for some amount of time using QEMU with DEBUG=1, TESTING=1 and QEMU_EXIT_ON_PANIC=1 set.
+This will run some additional tests in the kernel (for example it will clone ACPICA and run all its runtime tests), and if QEMU has not crashed by the end of the allotted time, it is considered a success.

 Tested Configurations